UraniumCakes/Conure/README.md

 ## Need help ?
 Try M.A.R.C. the Moose Assistant for Results and Coding !

-*Please note that Mark can be wrong sometimes*
+*Please note that M.A.R.C. can be wrong sometimes*

 Moose.
 Assistant.